Latin American Studies

 Danilo ContrerasAssistant Professor of Political Science

-Research focuses on political behavior, representation, and nation-building in Latin America.
+Research focuses on political behavior, representation, and mobilization in Latin America.

-Since 2018, I serve on the Executive Committee of the New England Council of Latin American Studies (NECLAS).
+In 2020, I was elected vice-president of the New England Council of Latin American Studies (NECLAS).